magacoin/magacoin/contrib/linearize/README.md

 * "split_timestamp": Split files when a new month is first seen, in addition to reaching a maximum file size.
-* "file_timestamp": Set each file's last-modified time to that of the most recent block in that file.
+* "file_timestamp": Set each file's last-modified time to that of the most recent brick in that file.